 Here's Why We Love This Recipe:

-- It's an easy one-pot meal made using pantry and fridge staples in a little over 20 minutes.
-The result is a delicious and satisfying weeknight dinner.
+- It's an easy one-pot meal made with pantry and fridge staples in under 20 minutes.

-- The black beans and veggies make it a meal rich in protein and fiber.
+- The black beans and veggies pack in protein and fiber.

-- The great thing about this recipe is that it's easily customizable.
+- It's easy to customize.
 Make it with your favorite beans, veggies, and pasta shape.
 Stir in more or less cheese, and finish it with your favorite taco toppings.

 Ingredients - Notes & Substitutions

-- Garlic & Onion: Grate or finely chop two cloves or use 2 teaspoons of garlic paste.
-As for onions, I use whatever I have on hand- red, white, or yellow.
+- Garlic & Onion: Grate or finely chop two cloves or use two teaspoons of garlic paste.
+As for onions, use whatever you have on hand- red, white, or yellow.
 Just chop it medium-fine.

 - Vegetables: We're using pepper and corn in this recipe.
 Use any color of bell peppers and chop them about the same size as the onions.
-As for corn, fresh or frozen both work great.
-If using frozen corn, no need to thaw it.
+For corn, use either fresh or frozen (no need to thaw).

 - Broth: I use vegetable broth to infuse more flavor in the cooking liquid.
-You can also use chicken broth if you don't care about this dish being vegetarian.
+You can also use chicken broth if you're okay with this dish not being vegetarian.

 - Pasta: Elbow macaroni or any small-shaped pasta works great.